usabilla/usabilla-u4a-ios-swift-sdk/CampaignReadme.md

 Instead of taking the screenshot using the `UsabillaFeedbackForm.takeScreenshot()` method, you can provide any image you wish by passing it as the `image` parameter when calling `UsabillaFeedbackForm.loadFeedbackForm()`

-This will allow you to hide any user sensitive or private information by, for example, taking the screenshot yourself, removing all unwanted information and submitting the censored version.
+This will allow you to hide any user sensitive information by, for example, taking the screenshot yourself, removing all unwanted information and submitting the censored version.

 <!-- ### Preloading a form